Good luck Job Offer Rejected: Did your recognized good luck go untapped?

 So did my dismissal of that good luck job offer hamper my chances for the future?
 I don’t know.
 I never did get the good salary that that job would pay until I was a computer programmer.
 Even then, I never had a really good salary.

 That is, a salary that compared to an Air Traffic Controller, until I was a programming consultant working for myself or through an agency.
+Even that lasted only a few years.

 But I did get in on the newest technology with mainframe computers, minicomputers, and PCs.
 Plus I learned and programmed in many languages.
-I was right up there experimenting with lasers shortly after they were invented.
-I got in on programming almost right from the start.

 Now I am managing a mini Web empire of my websites about bird quotes, travel, good luck, and even old comics.
+Oh Yes, now also T-ESP, DogSploot, and a few neglected sites including this site.

 Oh what a life!
 Good luck or bad, one sometimes never knows until much later in life.
 In my case I suspect I had good luck even though I turned down the best job offer I ever had.
 Probably that friend of my relative put in a good word for me.
 It might have been a case of who you know that pushed my application through government bureaucracy.
+I’ll never know.

-Copyright © Charles Harmon
+Copyright © 2013-2021 Charles Harmon